Community Dental Support

 1. What is “Community Dental Support Programme”?

 As announced by the Chief Executive in the Policy Address 2022, the Working Group on Oral Health and Dental Care (Working Group) was established in 2022 for conducting a comprehensive review of the dental services provided or subsidised by the Government.
 In light of the views of the Working Group, the Government launches the Community Dental Support Programme (CDSP).
-By collaboration with non-government organisations (NGOs), it aims at enhancing the dental services targeting at the underprivileged group with financial difficulties by expanding service capacity, service points and service scope to promote early identification and timely intervention of dental disease
+By collaboration with non-government organisations (NGOs), it aims at enhancing the dental services targeting at the underprivileged group with financial difficulties by expanding service capacity, service points and service scope to promote early identification and timely intervention of dental disease.

 To enrol in the CDSP, an individual is required to meet the following criteria: